Kapprikorn/backend-spring-car-rental/README.md

   ```

 ## Troubleshooting
-- **Database connection error?** Ensure PostgreSQL is running and credentials are correct.
+- **Getting a Database connection error?** Ensure PostgreSQL is running and credentials are correct.